The Impact of Your Credit Score on Auto Insurance Rates

 Real-world data shows that in states like Texas or Florida, a drop in credit tier can increase premiums by as much as 60% to 110%.
 Conversely, moving from a "Fair" to a "Good" rating can often save a consumer more money on insurance than switching providers altogether.
 It is the single most influential non-driving factor in modern underwriting.

-Core Pain Points: Where Consumers Lose Money
+Where Consumers Lose

 The biggest mistake most drivers make is assuming that a clean driving record guarantees the lowest possible rate.
 You could have twenty years of accident-free driving, but if your credit utilization is at 90%, you are likely overpaying for your policy.
 Many consumers are unaware that insurance companies use a specific "Credit-Based Insurance Score" (CBIS), which weighs factors differently than a standard lending FICO score.